Zeolite

 Powder

-The powder can be lightly stirred or whisked in water and then drunken.
-This allows for early contact with the oral mucous membrane so the polluntant-binding properties can begin to work throughout the entire digestive system.
+Powder can be easily stirred or whisked in water and drunk.
+It is already in contact with the oral mucosa, so that the pollutant-binding properties can work throughout the digestive system.

 Ultra Fine Powder

-Zeolite-clinoptilolite is by now a core component of natural cosmetics.
-We already utilize the unique effect of the volcanic mineral Zeolite in almost all of our natural cosmetic products.
-Zeolite acts like a filter on your skin and binds to harmful toxins that would otherwise irritate your skin uninhindered.
+Zeolite-clinoptilolite is now an integral part of natural cosmetics.
+The unique effect of the volcanic mineral zeolite is already used by us in almost all natural cosmetic products.
+Zeolite acts as a filter on your skin, binding harmful toxins that would otherwise irritate and inflame your skin unhindered.

-Zeolite even proves its positive effect in toothpaste.
-With the help of Zeolite, impurities and plaque are gently removed.
-Fluoride, which in high dosages is very harmful and can even be dangerous for humans, is unnecessary.
-A homeopathically compliant menthol free Zeolite toothpaste is also available.
+Zeolite also has a positive effect in toothpaste.
+With the help of zeolite, impurities and plaque are gently and effectively removed.
+Fluoride, which can be very harmful and even dangerous for humans in high doses, is not necessary.

 Zeolite Hyaluron Gel